 - Reside in Cook County

 Election judges must arrive at the polling place by 5 a.m. and stay until after the polls close at 7 p.m. and the precinct votes are counted and transmitted.

-All new election judges must attend a hands-on training session conducted by the Clerk's office and complete an online training.
+All new election judges must attend a hands-on training session conducted by the Clerk's office.
 Election judges who complete the e-pollbook class will receive an additional $25.
 Training sessions are held at convenient locations throughout the county.

 - Judge Connect

 You will receive your training and assignment information through our online portal, Judge Connect.
 It is important that you have email access as Judge Connect is a critical part of the election judge process.